-Prekindergarten - With modeling and prompting, answer questions about details in a text.
+Prekindergarten - With modeling and support, answer questions about details in an informational text.

-To show proficiency of the skills in this standard, a student has read to him/her a wide variety of literary texts representing diverse cultures, which may include but are not limited to fables, folktales, realistic fiction, historical fiction, plays, and poems.
-While these texts are beyond the skill level of most pre-kindergarteners, they are age appropriate and sufficiently complex.
+To show proficiency of the skills in this standard, a student has read to him/her a wide variety of informational texts representing diverse cultures, which may include but are not limited to expository and narrative structures and types such as trade books, magazines, multimedia resources, and functional texts.
+While these texts are beyond the skill level of most pre-kindergarteners, they are age-appropriate and sufficiently complex.
 In a teacher-directed venue, a student engages in active learning with these texts by listening to and talking about details in the texts.

-It is essential that students learn at an early stage through teacher modeling that thinking about what one already knows about the subject matter of the text, previewing the text's title and illustrations or photographs, and making predictions about the text's content assist in understanding.
+It is essential that students learn at an early stage through teacher modeling that thinking about what already knows about the subject of a text, previewing the text's title and illustrations or photographs, and making predictions about the text's content assist in understanding.

 Equally essential is that students display age-appropriate attention while being read to.
-As the teacher stops at various intervals during reading and after reading is complete, students should be able to answer basic questions about the content of the text in a variety of ways-oral response, drawing, dramatizing, etc....
+As the teacher stops at various intervals during reading and after reading is complete, student should be able to answer basic questions about the content of the text in a variety of ways-oral response, drawing, dramatizing, etc.